bdenckla/MAM-parsed/README.md

 [Miqra According to the Masorah](https://en.wikisource.org/wiki/User:Dovi/Miqra_according_to_the_Masorah) in two parsed formats: "plain" and "plus."

-Each format contains a JSON file for each of the 6 main tabs of the [MAM Google Sheet](https://docs.google.com/spreadsheets/d/1mkQyj6by1AtBUabpbaxaZq9Z2X3pX8ZpwG91ZCSOEYs/edit#gid=920165745).
+Each format contains a JSON file for each of the 24 books of the Miqra.

+The source of this data is the
+[MAM Google Sheet](https://docs.google.com/spreadsheets/d/1mkQyj6by1AtBUabpbaxaZq9Z2X3pX8ZpwG91ZCSOEYs/edit#gid=920165745).

-Each JSON file represents its corresponding tab in an easier-to-read format.
+Each JSON file represents its corresponding book in a format that is easier to read than the format of the Google Sheet.
 (It is easier for a *program* to read, that is.
 It is not very human-readable.)

 The format of the JSON files is easier to read because it is a *parsed* format.